HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 CINX is a platform product from Harrison Publishing House (HPH) serving the construction industry in North America.

-The CINX API provides access to key building material information, construction project information, and material transactions exchanged with product vendors.
+The CINX API provides access to building material information, construction project information, and material transactions exchanged with product vendors.

 The API requires a user to have a valid CINX account with an API subscription.